Trace Systoles and Sink Constant: Sink Constant

-\begin{proof} We consider a trace reduction algorithm.
-Starting from three regions $X,Y,Z$ meeting at a vertex $v_0$, we follow a flow defined by $\phi$, which means that we consider a maximal sequence of vertices $(v_n)$ such that $v_{n+1}$ is a vertex adjacent to $v_n$ and the arrow from $v_n$ to $v_{n+1}$ is pointing towards the latter.
-There are only two behaviors that can occur : \begin{itemize} \item The sequence is finite.
-In that case, the last vertex of the sequenc is a sink.
-In that case, one of the regions around that sink such that $|\phi (X) | \leq |t_\mu|$ \item The sequence is infinite, in which case we have an infinite descending ray, and hence there exists a region such that $|\phi (X) | <2 \leq |t_\mu |$. \end{itemize} \end{proof}
+\begin{proof} Start from any vertex $v_0 \in \mathcal{T}$.
+If this vertex is not a sink, there exist another vertex $v_1$ adjacent to $v_0$ such that the edge from $v_0$ to $v_1$ is oriented towards $v_1$ with the orientation given by $\phi$.
+Continuing this process allows us to construct a sequence $(v_n)$ of vertices with the property that $v_{n+1}$ is a vertex adjacent to $v_n$ and the orientation given by $\phi$ of the edge from $v_n$ to $v_{n+1}$ is oriented towards $v_{n+1}$.
+We assume that we have a maximal sequence, so there are only two behaviors that can occur : \begin{itemize} \item The sequence terminates at some vertex, and cannot be continued.
+In that case, this last vertex is necessarily a sink.
+So using Theorem \ref{thm:sink1}, we have that one of the regions $X$ around that terminal sink is such that $|\phi (X) | \leq |t_\mu|$ \item The sequence is infinite, in which case we have a so-called \emph{escaping ray}, and hence we can apply the result (see \cite{tan_gen}, Lemma 3.11) stating that along such an infinite oriented path, there exists at least one region $X \in \Omega$ such that $|\phi (X) | <2$, and hence $|\phi (X)| \leq |t_\mu |$.